atmire/REF-Compliance/Manual.md

 Apart from the "No Exception applicable" There are 2 different "types" of exception-views.

-1. Deposit, Access and Technical -> These Exceptions all have subdivisions.
+1. Deposit, Access and Technical Exception -> These Exceptions all have subdivisions.
 This is shown as a dropdown box containing extra options.
 The helptext underneath the textarea changes depending on what option was selected.
 2. Other Exception -> This only contains the input field where the user can fill in the explanation of the exception.

 ![Exception Step no dropdown](images/no-dropdown.png?raw=true "Exception Step no dropdown")